xBelladonna/LemmeSmash/README.md

 # LemmeSmash

 LemmeSmash is a Discord bot that lets you put placeholder tags in your messages and replaces your message, swapping the tags out for randomly generated keysmashes.
 Why would anyone want this?
-Beats me, but it's been requested so [click here to invite it!](https://discordapp.com/oauth2/authorize?client_id=578591056866836490&scope=bot&permissions=536995904)
+Beats me, but it's been requested so [click here to invite it!](https://discordapp.com/oauth2/authorize?client_id=578591056866836490&scope=bot&permissions=536995904) There's also a [support server](https://discord.gg/N5cBcp3) should you have any other questions, have a suggestion, or have a bug to report.

 The bot uses configurable keysmash tags and generates ISO Standard keysmashes using the characters `asdfghjkl` by default, or from a set of custom characters you choose.

+The bot also helps you on your adventures by letting you make a different set of tags that transforms your message into OwOspeak (or just automatically, per-server, if you want that).

-The bot has four commands:
+The bot has five commands:

 - `ks;tags`
+- `ks;autoproxy`
 - `ks;charset`
 - `ks;show`
 - `ks;help`

 The bot explains all of these commands once you invite it.
-`ks;help` is the first command you're likely to use, and it's *vrey* helpful `ks;tags` is used to set your keysmash tags, both prefixes and suffixes are supported.
-The tags must be around the word `smash`, i.e. `ks;tags $smash` or `ks;tags [smash]`.
+`ks;help` is the first command you're likely to use, and it's *very* helpful `ks;tags` is used to set your keysmash tags, both prefixes and suffixes are supported.
+The tags must be around the word `text`, i.e. `ks;tags $text` or `ks;tags [text]`.
+`ks;autoproxy` just enables proxying of owospeak by default instead of having to set and use tags for it.
+Works per-server.

 `ks;charset` is used to set your custom character set.
 The bot will remember this and use it each time you proxy a keysmash.
 Any letter, number or symbol is supported.
 Emoji are not supported as of yet.